kshedden/workshops/ds-academy/math_review.md

   converge in some limiting sense to a simpler distribution.

-- To facilitate discussion of limiting distributions, we will first introduce the notion of a sequence of random variables (or equivalently of distributions).
-A sequence of random variables of length $n$, denoted
-  $X_1, X_2, \ldots, X_n$, may belong to one or more of the following important classes.
+- To facilitate discussion of limiting distributions, we will first introduce the notion of a sequence of random variables.
+A sequence of random variables of length $n$, denoted $X_1, X_2, \ldots, X_n$, may belong to one or more of the following important classes.

   - An
     [independent and identically distributed (IID) sequence](https://en.wikipedia.org/wiki/independent_and_identically_distributed_random_variables)